 The core funding will support elements of HPDP’s infrastructure including community engagement and partnerships, communication and dissemination, training, evaluation, and a core research project.
 The core research project, Seeds of HOPE, will build on fifteen years of community-based participatory research with women in rural communities in southeastern North Carolina.
 The new project will incorporate greater emphasis on grassroots economic empowerment in response to continuing economic challenges and their detrimental impact on health.

 The CDC network is an important source of funding for HPDP and allows the Center to compete for Special Interest Project (SIP) funding awards that are confined to Prevention Research Centers.
 In the past, SIPs have addressed obesity, physical activity, cancer, heart disease, tobacco control, HIV/AIDS, health disparities and dissemination of research findings.
-Click here for a list of new SIP funding opportunities.

 Thirty-five academic institutions across the United States received new Prevention Research Centers awards in this cycle.
 UNC’s center is one of the three oldest in the country, first funded by the CDC in 1986.